JavierRodPi/pact-testing-demo/README.md

     ~/UserApi/components/get-account

-In order tu run this test first you will need to build and updaload get-user to localstack:
+In order to run this test first you will need to build and upload get-user to localstack:

  1. From the project root folder `cd UserApi/components/get-user`
  2. `yarn install / npm install`